revaturelabs/interviewquestions/Java.md

 <blockquote>

-We can use `@GetMapping` annotation for get mapping and `@PostMapping` annotation for post mapping in spring.
+We use the `@GetMapping` annotation for HTTP GET requests to map that request to a specific handler method in a controller, and the `@PostMapping` annotation for HTTP POST requests in Spring.

 </blockquote>